Skip to content

 Upgrade Process Improvements📜

-One of the challenges we are balancing is keeping end users up to date with the latest security patches as quick as they release, while avoiding the danger of updating 10, 20, 30+ packages in a single upgrade.
-Part of our approach to resolving this pain is releasing/encouraging smaller upgrades, more often.
-A piece of our solution for this is providing the Renovate tool as a Big Bang package, along with guidance around usage and templates for configuration.
+One of the challenges we are balancing is keeping end users up to date with the latest security patches as quick as they release, while avoiding the danger of updating 10, 20, or 30+ packages in a single upgrade.
+Part of our approach to resolving this pain is releasing/encouraging smaller upgrades at a more frequent rate.
+A piece of our solution for this is providing the Renovate tool as a Big Bang package, along with providing guidance around usage and templates for configuration.
 Renovate is a tool that provides automation of dependency updates.
-Within the context of Big Bang this would alert end users of new package releases and provide automatic changes to the user’s GitOps config repo in the form of merge/pull requests..
-The ultimate goal is that customers could update packages asynchronously from the Big Bang releases (smaller updates, more often).
+Within the context of Big Bang, this would alert end users of new package releases and provide automatic changes to the user’s GitOps config repo in the form of merge/pull requests.
+The ultimate goal is for customers to be able to update packages asynchronously from the Big Bang releases (i.e., smaller updates, more often).

 OCI HelmRepositories📜

 OCI HelmRepository will be offered as a deployment option instead of GitRepository in 2.0.
 Big Bang charts are currently being published as Helm OCI artifacts in registry1.dso.mil/bigbang and will be published for all Big Bang core, addon, and community packages.
-It is important to call out that there is no inherent extra scanning/security going into these artifacts today - this is largely just a “storage format” change for the way Flux sources the Helm charts.
-In the future Big Bang will be signing our OCI Helm charts and providing for verification of these signatures by end users - increasing confidence in our supply chain security.
-We also hope that will enable future improvements to the airgap process - all artifacts needed for Big Bang will be “OCI shaped”, both the images and the Helm charts.
+It is important to call out that there is no inherent extra scanning/security going into these artifacts today; this is largely just a “storage format” change for the way Flux sources the Helm charts.
+In the future, Big Bang will be signing our OCI Helm charts and providing for verification of these signatures by end users, increasing confidence in our supply chain security.
+We also hope this will enable future improvements to the airgap process.
+All artifacts needed for Big Bang will be “OCI shaped,” both the images and the Helm charts.

 This is a change in the underlying architecture of Big Bang, but it will be offered as an option in 2.0 to start with, and GitRepository will remain the default.
 We anticipate changing the default in the future but GitRepository will remain an option long-term to enable a variety of deployment needs.